 The bags were produced in Brooks’ factory in Smethwick using the same machinery and techniques employed to make its classic leather saddles.

 Based on the width of a Brooks saddle, the bags can be attached to bikes through the saddle loops, the frame or the handlebar, or worn on a belt, or as a shoulder bag.
 Sold in three different sizes, based on as many saddles, the bag is simple in its design and clever in its function.
-In essence, it’s a perfect partnership.
+In essence, it’s a perfect sponsored_longform.

 From £125, available at B1866, 36 Earlham Street, London